The Holy Spirit

 Part Two: by turtle

 Some may be wondering why I started the first lesson the way I did.
 It is a very good question.
-First it was for introduction and
+First it was for introduction and Second to bring a small ever so slight

-Second to bring a small ever so slight point out that is often confused.
+point out that is often confused.
 Your emotions can be like a yoyo.
-One day we are up
+One day we are up and focused and the next we are not.
+This does not mean we are not walking

-not mean we do not have the promise of the Holy Spirit.
-Our emotions often demonstrate how we feel, but does not mean we
+with God or God is not a part of our life.
+Does not mean we do not have the promise of the Holy Spirit.
+Our emotions often demonstrate how we feel, but does not

-lack God in our life.
+mean we lack God in our life.
 Nor does it mean that if we did not go to the altar on Sunday morning God Spirit did not bless us.
+Understanding who the Holy Spirit

-Understanding who the Holy Spirit is will help us understand not only who He is but what His operation in our life is.
+is will help us understand not only who He is but what His operation in our life is.

 The Holy Spirit is known as the Third Person of the Trinity and by no means last.
 He is God and has been since the beginning.
+He is one with Father and our Lord

-He is one with Father and our Lord Jesus.
-We must recognize the Holy Spirit in person form to give him personality, as well as
+Jesus.
+We must recognize the Holy Spirit in person form to give him personality, as well as importance.
+For the Holy Spirit is not just a force of power but more.

+The power of the Holy Spirit is not on command by us.
 In other words we have no control over Him.
 Instead He has control over us as we yield to Him.
-Our pray should be Heavenly
+Our pray

-Father use me and not how can I use you today.
+should be Heavenly Father use me and not how can I use you today.
 Will you indwell my heart so that I can serve you in every capacity of my life.

 The Holy Spirit as I said in the first lesson was a gift to us.
-Was a gift of promise to all believers., but if the Holy Spirit is a gift
+Was a gift of promise to all believers., but if the Holy Spirit is a gift and always was did he exist in the Old

-and always was did he exist in the Old Testament and is it the same Spirit?
-Let's first look at what Christ said about the Holy
+Testament and is it the same Spirit?
+Let's first look at what Christ said about the Holy Spirit starting in John 14.

 John 14:26 KJV

-(26) But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all
+(26) But the Comforter, which is the Holy Ghost, whom the Father will send in my name, he shall teach you all things, and bring all things to your remembrance, whatsoever

-things to your remembrance, whatsoever I have said unto you.
+I have said unto you.

 John 15:26-27 KJV

-(26) But when the Comforter is come, whom I will send unto you from the Father, even the Spirit of truth, which proceedeth from
+(26) But when the Comforter is come, whom I will send unto you from the Father, even the Spirit of truth, which proceedeth from the Father, he shall testify of me:

 (27) And ye also shall bear witness, because ye have been with me from the beginning.